Carter Kieboom Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 17th-ranked team ERA among all league pitching staffs (4.23).
+- The Marlins have a 4.21 team ERA that ranks 17th among all league pitching staffs.

-- Marlins pitchers combine to rank 14th in baseball in home runs allowed (155 total, 1.2 per game).
+- Marlins pitchers combine to allow 155 total home runs at a clip of 1.2 per game (to rank 13th in baseball).

-- The left-hander's last appearance was on Friday against the Washington Nationals, when he went six innings, surrendering three earned runs while allowing seven hits.
+- In his most recent appearance on Saturday against the Washington Nationals, the righty threw six innings, giving up no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.